justinvdm/motif/readme.md

 #### strings

 Strings are another primitive type in the language.
-Strings can be any series of alphanumeric characters apart of a series containing only numbers.
+Strings can be any series of alphanumeric characters apart from cases containing only numbers.

 ```javascript
 motif('l3mon')